Home

 Panel decision:

-Colette demonstrates great understanding for the importance of using evidence to inform clinical practice.
-She leads a local falls group at the hospice who work to reduce the number of falls in the hospice setting.
-She evaluated and identified the need for a more tailored approach, leading to the development and implementation of the Falls Early Warning Score chart.
-Recognising the importance of evaluating staff confidence and the impact FEWS assessment tool, she collaborated with the Research Team to secure a Marie Curie internal research grant in 2023, developing her research skills while continuing her full-time clinical role as a physiotherapist.
-Read more about her research.
+Colette looked at and recognised the need for a more tailored approach, which led to the design and rollout of the Falls Early Warning Score chart.
+Recognising how important it was to understand staff confidence and the impact of the FEWS (Further Escalation Warning Score) assessment tool, she worked with the Research team to secure a Marie Curie internal research grant in 2023.
+This allowed her to develop her research skills while continuing her full‑time clinical role as a physiotherapist.